elyse502/sorting_algorithms/README.md

 * You must use the following sequence of intervals (a.k.a the Knuth sequence):
     * `n+1 = n * 3 + 1`
     * `1, 4, 13, 40, 121, ...`
-* You’re expected to print the `array` each time you decrease the interval (See example below).
+* You’re expected to print the `array` each time you decrease the interval.

 **No big O notations of the time complexity of the Shell sort (Knuth sequence) algorithm needed - as the complexity is dependent on the size of array and gap**